russross/codegrinder/README.md

 Run that command once and copy the output into the `LTISecret`, then run it again and copy the output to `SessionSecret`, then run it a third time and copy the output to `DaycareSecret`.
+The `DaycareSecret` value must be shared by all nodes.

 The `StaticDir` field is where the client code resides.
 It does not exist right now, so this setting is not too important yet.
 The